CTF-FlagFrenzy/challenges/Time_Travelers_Hunt/writeup.md

   - In the file there are a lot of random letters, numbers and symbols.
 To find the flag Strg + F is used.

     ![alt text](media/image-12.png)]

+## Tools used

+  - archive.org
+  - Kali Linux
+  - JohnTheRipper
+  - dirbuster
+  - Photoshop
+  - CyberChef

+## Conclusion

+In this challenge the participant has to use various tools to get to the goal.
+It is important to know them, because they're a must in the IT.